RazorFlow/docs/src/content/js/guide/components/chart/chart_update.md

 ## Updating data values

-You can update a chart's data anytime, even after it's rendered using the {{ linkApi("ChartComponent", "updateSeries") }} function.
+You can update a chart's data anytime, even after it's rendered using the {{ linkApi("js", "ChartComponent", "updateSeries") }} function.
 For example:

 ~~~
 chart2.updateSeries ("series_1", [3, 5, 2]);